FortiGate

 If Your CPE Is Behind a NAT Device

-In general, the CPE IKE identifier configured on your end of the connection must match the CPE IKE identifier that Oracle is using.
+In general, the CPE IKE identifier configured on the on-premises end of the connection must match the CPE IKE identifier that Oracle is using.
 By default, Oracle uses the CPE's public IP address, which you provide when you create the CPE object in the Oracle Console.
-However, if your CPE is behind a NAT device, the CPE IKE identifier configured on your end might be the CPE's private IP address, as show in the following diagram.
+However, if a CPE is behind a NAT device, the CPE IKE identifier configured on the on-premises end might be the CPE's private IP address, as shown in the following diagram.

 This image shows the CPE behind a NAT device, the public and private IP addresses, and the CPE IKE identifier.